Typhoon Vera (1983): Philippines

 Prior to the arrival of Vera, schools and government offices were shut down.
 Railway services were suspended; Philippine Airlines called off domestic services.
 Upon making landfall, Vera became the first storm to hit the nation in eight months while helping to relieve drought conditions.
 Typhoon Vera killed 123 and left 60 others missing across the Philippines, including 100 in Luzon alone.
 A total of 145 people were also injured.
 Around 200,000 people were homeless.
 The typhoon destroyed 29,054 houses and "badly" damaged 5,558 others.
 A total of 76,346 homes were "partially" damaged, which directly affected 628,985 people.
 According to authorities, 24,280 persons sought shelter.
 Moreover, more than 40 domestic flights were canceled due to the storm.

 About 80% of Manila's 7 million residents lost power due to the storm.
 Low-lying areas of Manila were underwater as strong winds blew away roofs of shacks and uprooted trees.
 Throughout the city, four deaths happened.
 One man was electrocuted while another man was crushed by debris.
 Fifty people were confirmed to have died and 2,089 dwellings were damaged in nearby Bataan after storm surge crashed into the area.
-Most of the casualties in Bataan were due to drownings; the city was also the hardest hit by the storm.
+Most of the casualties in Bataan were due to drownings; the province was also the hardest hit by the storm.
 Throughout the area near Bataan, 10 villages were destroyed.
 In Pantalan Luma, all but four of the town's 400 huts were destroyed.

 About 30 houses in San Pablo, Laguna were either demolished by strong winds or by falling coconut trees.
 Elsewhere, in Zambales, a woman was killed after she was struck by lightning.
 In Lucena City, a farmer was swept away via floods and two boys died due to fallen trees.
 The resort city of Legaspi suffered severe damage because hundreds of dwellings were destroyed, forcing many residents to seek shelter in schools or churches.
 Along the east coast of Luzon, seven people perished when hit by falling coconut trees in Quezon.
 Meanwhile, three casualties occurred in a fire in the province of Sorsogon.
 A total of 15 people drowned in the town of Sexmoan.
 The nearby towns of Macabebe and Masantol saw two drownings each.
 In the city of Manila or the provinces of Batangas, Quezon, Laguna, and Cavite, 34,000 people were displaced.
 Overall, damage totaled $42 million (1983 USD).
 Infrastructure damage totaled $31 million.
 However, damage to crops totaled to only $9.4 million since residents were just beginning to replant fields.

 According to the Philippine Red Cross, 26,845 families necessitated emergency assistance.
 Government agencies were ordered to arrest profiteers, hoarders and looters.
 President Ferdinand Marcos ordered all relief agencies to submit damage reports so emergency funds can be issued.